ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ### Conclusion

-In this tutorial we finished a very simple implementation of a key value store, althoug you must use in production a real and stable Database,  is a good exercise to understand how things are made from scracth and understand concepts that help us how to choose hour next database for some project.
+In this tutorial we finished a very simple implementation of a key value store, although you must use in production a real and stable Database,  is a good exercise to understand how things are made from scatch and understand concepts that help us how to choose hour next database for some project.
-we used a lot of concepts like concurrency, mutex, file write/read, http server, etc.
+we used a lot of concepts like concurrency, mutex, file write/read, http server, etc that would be very useful in other projects.